 Being inspired by racing cars of the ’60s and ’70s, the face of the Racemaster GTM features three main colors with the main portion of the dial painted black, the hands red and the chapter ring blue.
 The silver-toned chronograph and subsidiary seconds sub-dials are nicely matched by light-grey Superluminova on the hands and applied hour markers and strongly remind of German sports cars of the pre-WWII period with their signature unpainted, silver-colored bodies.

-Price of this beautiful watch still remains unknown, but different online shops sell the Monoscope for some $7000, so the Racemaster GTM must be quite close to it*.
+The price still remains unknown, but different online shops sell the Monoscope for some $7000, so the Racemaster GTM must be close to it*.

 See also: Hanhart Pioneer Stealth 1882 Chronograph

 * UPDATE ON PRICE: As of 19/09/2017, the Pioneer Racemaster GTM is listed at Hanhart’s website at just €3690, which is actually interesting for such a nice chrono.

 Hanhart Pioneer Racemaster GTM Chronograph (ref.
 737.670-0010) specification

 Price: €3690 (MSRP)